-- 4.22.
+- 4.19.4.22.
 Charities are established to pursue one or more charitable purposes for the public benefit.

 Decisions as to the use of resources and the relative priority given to the charity's aims may differ from year to year to reflect the demands placed on the charity by its beneficiaries and social and economic circumstances.
-Such changes in the way in which activities are provided, or goods or services are delivered, or the range or extent of the activities pursued, do not represent discontinued operations. - 4.23.
+Such changes in the way in which activities are provided, or goods or services are delivered, or the range or extent of the activities pursued, do not represent discontinued operations. - 4.20.4.23.
 For example, a charity providing disaster relief and humanitarian assistance may operate on a global basis and carry out its activities in different countries in different years.
 Similarly, a charity providing services to the elderly may alter the way in which it delivers its services, for example by switching from residential care to supporting the elderly in their own homes.
-Neither charity is discontinuing its charitable purpose; they are fulfilling it in a different way. - 4.24.
+Neither charity is discontinuing its charitable purpose; they are fulfilling it in a different way. - 4.21.4.24.
 Discontinued operations represent the complete discontinuation of, or disposal of, a separate line of business activity or charitable activity and not simply the spending out of a restricted fund.
 In the event of a charity having a discontinued operation, an analysis of continuing and discontinued operations must be provided in the SoFA by way of additional column(s).

-Structure of the SoFA - charities in tier 1
+Structure of the SoFA - smaller_charities in tier 1

-- 4.25.
-The analysis of expenditure by activity is encouraged for all charities preparing accruals accounts.
-However, charities in tier 1 are not required to report their expenditure on an activity basis and may adopt the natural classification basis for reporting the charity's expenses.
-See section B1 for further details. - 4.26.
-Where the natural classification basis for reporting is adopted, this SORP requires that charities must disclose in their SoFA: - total income of the charity; - a relevant analysis of the components of income; - total expenditure of the charity; - a relevant analysis of the components of expenditure; - gains/(losses) on investments (where applicable); - net income/(expenditure); - transfers between funds; - gains on the revaluation of fixed assets (where applicable);
+- 4.22.4.25.
+The analysis of income and expenditure by activity is encouraged for all charities preparing accruals accounts.
+However, smaller charities in tier 1 are not required to report their income and expenditure on an activity basis and may adopt an alternative approach to their analysisthe natural classification basis for reporting the charity's expenses.
+See section B1 for further details. - 4.23.
+This analysis may be based on the nature of the income and expenditure.
+For example, expenditure could be analysed by salary-related costs, premises-related costs, interest expenses, transport costs and grants made.
+Alternatively, the headings used by the charity to record expenditure in its own accounting records could be used. - 4.24.4.26.
+Where an alternative approach to analysis the natural classification basis for reporting is adopted, this SORP requires that charities must disclose in their SoFA: - · total income of the charity; - a relevant analysis of the components of income; - total expenditure of the charity;

-- actuarial gains/(losses) on any defined benefit pension scheme (where applicable); - net movement in funds; - · total funds brought forward from the previous reporting period; and - total funds carried forward at the end of the reporting period. - 4.27.
-If a material component of income or expenditure is not presented on the face of the SoFA, the nature and amount of the item must be disclosed in the notes to the accounts. - 4.28.
-Charities preparing their accounts using the natural classification basis of reporting must also provide those disclosures required by other modules relevant to the charity.
+- · a relevant analysis of the components of expenditure; - gains/(losses) on investments (where applicable); - net income/(expenditure); - transfers between funds; - gains on the revaluation of fixed assets (where applicable); - actuarial gains/(losses) on any defined benefit pension scheme (where applicable); - net movement in funds; - · total funds brought forward from the previous reporting period; and - total funds carried forward at the end of the reporting period. - 4.25.4.27.
+If a material component of income or expenditure is not presented on the face of the SoFA, the nature and amount of the item must be disclosed in the notes to the accounts. - 4.26.4.28.
+Charities preparing their accounts using a the natural or alternative basis of analysis classification basis of reporting must also provide those disclosures required by other modules relevant to the charity.
 For example, a charity must disclose any remuneration, benefits or expenses paid to trustees and any related party transactions.